y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jul 07, 2023</time> Need to train it on the larger dataset tomorrow, had some troubles with it today.

 - <time>Jul 06, 2023</time> I did it!
 Finally got some results on ImageNette (a smaller version of ImageNet) and while they're not very good, at least I'm somewhere tangible now!

 - <time>Jul 05, 2023</time> So close.